Skip to main content

 PoolParty follows the industry best practices to only expose data needed for the particular purpose at hand and to store sensitive data in memory or unencrypted as long as necessary.
 Any sensitive data that is exposed to the outside is always encrypted (or hashed, in case of passwords) with state-of-the-art cryptographic tools based on strong standard algorithms, such as PBKDF2 for hashing passwords or AES with a configurable key size for handling third-party credentials.

 PoolParty provides various ways to authenticate users.
 The default authentication method for the user interface is password-based verification.
 Administrators can configure a strong password policy.
 Customers can also leverage their existing access management infrastructure and configure single sign-on.
 Social login and multi-factor authentication (MFA) come out of the box.
-Token-based authentication (OAuth 2.0) is implemented for all PoolParty APIs except from UnifiedViews.
+Token-based authentication (OAuth 2.0) is implemented for all PoolParty APIs except for UnifiedViews.

 Tip